rodrigolaa/FastAppi_Projects/README.md

 - authentication principles with JWT,
 - Develop and Config Database in Postgress SQL,
+- Auto generation of migrations in database with Alembic,
 - Log in and Signup methods,
-- CRUD methods with HTTPs requests
+- CRUD methods with HTTPs requests,
 - Set up Automatic API Documentation with Swagger